 Hot Press, a new magazine, hopes to offer a new and alternative voice for Ireland's youth.

 The first issue of a new Irish magazine 'Hot Press' was published in May 1977 with the aim of providing a voice for Irish youth with a focus on music.
 Niall Stokes explains the background to Hot Press and how there was a need for a serious music magazine.
 Hot Press is not just about music and the focus is firmly on catering to the broad spectrum of interests relevant to the 18-30 age group.

 Niall Stokes (1977)

 Hot Press takes a unique approach to its stories by producing its own photographs in place of agency stock shots.
-In this report rock group Status Quo in Dublin for a concert, took for photo shoot on a Dublin rooftop, the images would be used specifically for Hot Press.
+In this report rock group Status Quo in Dublin for a concert took for a photoshoot on a Dublin rooftop, the images would be used specifically for Hot Press.

 As a matter of policy, Hot Press will print their own photos with a review of the performance.

 The staff at Hot Press are young and have an affinity with their readers who want no part in the established press, which Niall Stokes describes as lazy and unethical on a lot of levels.
 Hot Press aims to break new ground on a journalistic level.